Get Help

 - Ambulatory patient services (outpatient care you get without being admitted to a hospital)

-- Emergency room coverage
+- Emergency room care

 - Hospitalization (such as surgery)